anvitha-jain/Starbucks-Transformers/README.md

 # Starbucks-Transformers

+Final project for Starbucks by Team Transformers.

 **Application Design:**
 * Used MVC design pattern to create API's
 * Used Java Spring Boot framework to generate WAR file of application

-Final project for Starbucks by Team Transformers.
+**Cloud Deployment**

 - Testing jenkins connectivity
 - Jenkins to EC2